Use image views

 Split view

-You can also view your imagery in split view, which allows you to use the Map Panel and Focus Panel at the same time.
-This is helpful since you can view your imagery aligned to a map (in the Map Panel) and view the same imagery as it was captured in its native perspective (in the Focus Panel).
+You can also view imagery in split view, which allows you to use the Map Panel and Focus Panel at the same time.
+This is helpful because you can view the imagery aligned to a map (in the Map Panel) and view the same imagery as it was captured in its native perspective (in the Focus Panel).

 Switch to split view

-To view your imagery in split view, complete the following steps:
+To view the imagery in split view, complete the following steps:

 1. With the Image Metadata Table expanded, select an image.